MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-release-notes.md

 ### DEPLOY PRODUCTION - backend & frontend @ v1.14.0
-Mover team!
  Last deploy of the week.
 A combined backend/frontend deploy with some fixes to reports and disabling the intercom widget.

 ### User/Support Impact